valc5580/Cal-O-Meter/README.md

           </td>
         </tr>
       </table>
-3.Search for local restaurants that have meals within a caloric range (querying Firestore database)
+- Search for local restaurants that have meals within a caloric range (querying Firestore database)
   <br>
       <table>
         <tr>